umc-live/hfmt.live/readme.md

   }
   ```

-* `drawsocket.on_newLocalStream`: callback function for handling new media streams created on the local machine.
+* `drawsocket.on_newLocalStream(stream)`: callback function for handling new media streams created on the local machine.
 Returning a non-zero value prevents the default handler from being called.
 Arguments:
   * `stream`: the media stream object
   ```
   drawsocket.on_newLocalStream = async (stream) => {